fuzzysolutions/qgis-tester-plugin/docs/source/writing_tests.rst

 Unit Tests
 **********

 Unit tests are created by wrapping a Python test suite.
 Create your test suite in the usual Python way and then return it from the ``unitTests()`` method.
+For more information please refer to the Python documentation.

 The test description shown in the test selector dialog is taken from the test's ``shortDescription()`` method, which takes the first line of the docstring, so if you want to add a name to your test, just add a one-line dosctring to it.
 If no docstring is present, the test method name will be used.